TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 ------------------------------------

 So far the Gravatar ViewHelper has focussed on the tag structure of the ViewHelper.
-The ViewHelper was only with the tag syntax (because it returns a tag as well):
+The ViewHelper was written using tag syntax which seemed obvious because it returns a tag itself:

 .. code-block:: html

    <blog:gravatar emailAddress="{post.author.emailAddress}" />

-Alternatively this sample can be written in the inline notation:
+Alternatively this sample can be written using inline notation:

 .. code-block:: html

    {blog:gravatar(emailAddress: post.author.emailAddress)}

-With this, the tag concept of the ViewHelper is mostly gone.
+In this form the tag structure of the ViewHelper is not visible.
 One should see the Gravatar ViewHelper as a kind of post processor for an email address and would allow the following syntax:

 .. code-block:: html